© John Lewis Childs Nurseries. Rare flowers vegetables and fruits catalog. Floral Park, NY. (1918)

 From seed to harvest, Bermudas will produce a “spring onion” in 30 days; a fully-mature onion in 95 days.
 They need a minimum of 8 hours of sunlight a day for bulb formation.

-Producers don't like these onions because the yields are lower than with Grano or Granex type onions.
-The onions are not really available anymore in stores or markets, but seed is still kept for breeding purposes, and home gardeners can grow them.
+Consequently, Bermuda Onions are not really available anymore in stores or markets, but seed is still kept for breeding purposes, and home gardeners can grow them.

 By 1890, D. Landreth & Co. in America was importing from Bermuda White Bermuda onions grown from Canary Island seed (though the company noted that the skin of the White Bermuda Onion “had quite a yellowish character”).
 By the beginning of the 1900s, the export of onions and Easter Lilies to the American mainland were important sources of income for the island.
 Islanders still refer to themselves as “onions”.